Costa Rica at its Greenest

 Read more about the region in our Ultimate Guide to Monteverde.

 Aching for some Costa Rican surf but the rain's giving you the blues?
-You can always try your luck on the southeast Caribbean side of the nation, in the village of Puerto Viejo.
-There's a rich Afro-Caribbean heritage here, as well as some great surf breaks (particularly at Salsa Brava beach).
-It's not guaranteed that the skies will be clear when you arrive, but this area is typically one that remains sunny even through the rainier months.
-October might just be the best month to visit.
+You can always visit the Caribbean coast because, while it's the green season in the rest of Costa Rica, it's dry summertime on this side of the country.
+The village of Puerto Viejo, for example, is an ideal destination.
+There's a rich Afro-Caribbean heritage here and some great surf breaks (particularly at Salsa Brava beach).
+In this region you're guaranteed to get the most sun, and October might just be the best month to visit.

 Read more about catching waves in Costa Rica in this article on Surfing Beaches for Every Skill Level.